 Linking Records to Business Process

-The purpose of document management is to streamline the business process by creating access to the required document when needed.
+The purpose of document management is to automate, streamline and improve business processes across the organisation by creating access to the required document when needed.
 Before implementing such a solution, managers should be able to link the types of records to a particular business process.